daedalusLAB/multiFlowR/dfMaker/Readme.md

 ![](logo_dfMaker.png)

-dfmaker' is a function that allows `OpenPose' to structure massive amounts of data and also provides the ability to obtain csv or parquet files for further analysis.
+`dfmaker` is a function that allows `OpenPose' to structure massive amounts of data and also provides the ability to obtain csv or parquet files for further analysis.
 | :warning: WARNING                                                                                                                                       |
 |:-----------------------------------------------------------------------|
 | `extra.var=TRUE` requieres the next strutre on names to work *2020-02-21_2100_US_CNN_The_Lead_With_Jake_Tapper_1244-1250_subsequently.mp4*